GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-\begin{rem} The $\cx^*$ action of $N_V$ induces a $(\cx^*)^m$ action on a level $m$ building such that each factor $\al_l\in \cx^*$ rescales the level $l\ge 1$ piece of $X_m$ normal to its zero divisor, fixes the level zero pointwise, and preserves the total divisor and its stratification, but not pointwise.
-As before, this is modeled by the $(\cx^*)^m$ action on the rescaled disk $(D^2)_m$ in which each factor $\al_l\in\cx^*$ acts on the $\P^1$ component of $(D^2)_m$ in level $l\ge 1$, but now extended as the diagonal action to the product of the disks in each normal direction to $V$.
-More precisely, each component of the resolution $X_m$ whose (local) multi-levels are $l_1, \dots, l_k$, is acted by $\al_{l_i}$ on its $\P^1$ factor in direction $i$ for each $l_i\ge 1$. \end{rem}
+\begin{rem} The $\cx^*$ action of $N_V$ induces a $(\cx^*)^m$ action on a level $m$ building such that each factor $\al_l\in \cx^*$ rescales the level $l\ge 1$ piece of $X_m$ normal to its zero section, fixes $X\setminus V$ pointwise, and preserves the total divisor and its stratification, but not pointwise.
+It is modeled by the $(\cx^*)^m$ action on the rescaled disk $(D^2)_m$ of Example \ref{ex.rescale.D2} in which the $l$'th factor $\al_l\in\cx^*$ acts nontrivially only on the $\P^1$ components of $(D^2)_m$ in level $l\ge 1$.
+The fiber $F_p$ of $X_m\ra X$ is a product of $k$ copies of $(D^2)_m$, where the $i$'th $D^2$ is intrinsically the fiber $N_{i, p}$ of the normal bundle to the $i$'th branch of $V$ at $p$, thus $F_p$ comes with an induced diagonal action.

+The $l$'th factor $\al_l\in\cx^*$ acts nontrivially only on the rooms of the building that are on level $l\ge 1$. \end{rem}

+\begin{rem} For each positive level $l$ there is a map collapsing that level \bear p_l:(X_m, V_m) \ra (X_{m-1}, V_{m-1}) \eear defined on any building $X_m$ with at least $l$ floors, and more generally a collapsing map $p_J$ for any subset $J$ of the levels $\{1, \dots, m\}$.
+Over a depth $k$ point $p\in V$ the map (\ref{D.p.L}) is the product of the collapsing maps $p_l$ on each one of the $k$ copies of the fundamental model $(D^2)_m$.
+In Figure 2, $p_1$ collapses the first level (the shaded part) and $p_2$ the second level (the hatched part). \end{rem} \begin{rem} The notion of a tamed pair $(\om, J)$ on a level $m$ building $(X_m, V_m)$ compatible with the total divisor $D_m$ is defined via one on the resolution $(\wt X_m, \wt D_m)$ that matches along the singular locus.
+Among these pairs, there is a subset which is also compatible with one of the collapsing maps (\ref{D.p.L}) or more generally with all of them, see \S \ref{A.spaces.param}.

+Moreover, for each pair $(\om, J)\in \J(X, V)$ on $X$, the rescaling procedure induces a $J$ on $X$, compatible with both the total divisor $D_m$ and with each of the collapsing maps.
+Its restriction to the level zero is the original $J$ while the restriction to each other piece $\F_k$ is $\cx^*$ invariant.
+For each $\al>0$ sufficiently small, we can find an $\om^\al$ on $X_m$ such that $(\om^\al, J)$ is a tamed pair, compatible with the total divisor $D_m$, such that its restriction to level zero is the original structure $(\om, J)$ on $X$ while its restriction to each other piece $\F_k$ is compatible with the projection $\pi:\F_k \ra \wt V^k$ and the fiberwise $S^1$-action is Hamiltonian.
+In fact, we can arrange that the restriction of $\om^\al$ to $\F_k$ has the form $\pi^*\om_{V^k} + \al^2 \tau$, where $\al$ is the size of each $\P^1$ fiber, see Remark \ref{R.ep.on.F}.